 She is currently an Associate Professor at McGill University, in the Departments of Neurology and Neurosurgery, Pediatrics and Human Genetics and a member of the Medical Genetics Division at the MUHC.

-Dr. Bernard and her team, together with her international collaborators, discovered the three genes responsible for 4H leukodystrophy, the causal genes for EPRS1-related leukodystrophy and VARS1-related neurodegenerative disease and contributed to the discovery of the causal gene for HEMS (Hypomyelination of Early Myelinating structures).
+Dr. Bernard and her team, together with her international collaborators, discovered four of the genes responsible for 4H leukodystrophy, the causal genes for EPRS1-related leukodystrophy and VARS1-related neurodegenerative disease and contributed to the discovery of the causal gene for HEMS (Hypomyelination of Early Myelinating structures).

-She has published more than 120 peer-reviewed publications, including some in high impact journals, several book chapters and numerous abstracts.
+She has published more than 190 peer-reviewed publications, including some in high-impact journals, several book chapters and numerous abstracts.
 This includes the largest clinical, radiological, and genetic characterization studies on 4H leukodystrophy, in collaboration with numerous international collaborators.

 She has presented as an invited speaker in more than 140 provincial, national and international conferences.
 Dr. Bernard is the Chair of the Scientific Advisory Board of the United Leukodystrophy Foundation, one of the largest foundations of its kind in the world, founded in 1982.
 She is the first woman, the first Canadian and the youngest individual in this position.
 She is also the Canadian representative on several international consortia, including the Global Leukodystrophy InitiAtive (GLIA).